afrigon/tlwk/roles/necromancer.md

 ## Epidemic

-Epidemic is a key skill to use on most bosses.
-It is very useful to cleave other targets or to boost your target damage by bouncing the conditions from anything back to the boss.
+Epidemic is a key skill on many bosses.
+It is used to cleave adds and
+to boost target dps by bouncing conditions back to the boss.

-> Be very careful about the friendly slubling in Slothasor.
+Targets:

+- Vale Guardian: Seekers
+- Gorseval: Spirits and Orbs
+- Sabetha: Bandits and Karde's Flame Turrets
+- Slothasor: Slublings (**NOT FRIENDLY SLUBLING**)
+- Keep Construct:
+- Xera: White Mantle adds
+- Mursaat Overseer: Jade Scouts
+- Deimos: Prides
+- Soulless Horror: Tormented Deads
+- Conjured Amalgamate: Swords and Shields

 ### Epi Out

-A necromancer will be designated as the "epi out".
-They have the job to copy conditions from boss to any other target.
-This player needs to be vocal about this so the rest of the team can use Epidemic to bounce the condition back to the boss.
+One necromancer will be designated as "epi out".
+Their job to copy conditions from boss to other targets.
+This player must be vocal so the rest of the team can use Epidemic to bounce conditions off the other targets back to the boss.

-A few good candidate for this strategy:

-- Vale Guardian's Seekers
-- Mursaat Overseer's Jade Scouts
-- Soulless Horror's Tormented Deads
+Be careful with skill retargeting.

 ## Special Roles

 ### Sabetha Flak Kite

-The designated "epi out" player will have to kite the flak on Sabetha.
-Simply hangout on the west side of the plateform.
-By being one the west side, you will most likely get the sapper bombs.
-Be ready to throw the players handling canons.
+The designated "epi out" will kite flak on Sabetha.
+Hangout on the west side of the platform to bait sapper bombs.
+Be ready to throw to players handling cannons.

-> Sabetha will stop throwing flak when she is not on the platform and during her flamewall attack.
+> Sabetha stops throwing flak
+  while off the platform
+  and during flamewall.

 ### Soulless Horror Epidemic

 Be careful with the "epi out" on Soulless Horror.
-You want to coordinate with the pusher to make sure you dont kill the tormented dead too soon.
-It needs to die outside the platform idealy.
-All the other necromancer should use epidemic on the tormented dead to maximize boss damage (be careful with skill retargeting).
+Coordinate with the pusher to time killing the tormented dead, ideally off the platform.

+### Cardinal Adina

+Instead of Epidemic, the "epi out" takes Sand Swell.
+Use Sand Swell to portal the party between the 2nd and 3rd hands in the split phases.

 ### Quadim the Peerless Kite

 #### Build Changes

+- Tormenting runes
 - Parasitic Contagion (curses traitline)
 - Flesh Golem
 - Sand Swell

-Your job is to link to one of the 3 pylons.
-Use Sand Swell to quickly grap the orb clockwise and bring it back to the pylon.
-You have a few seconds to do this until quadim claims your pylon back.
-At 40%, 30% and 20% quadim will rush to a pylon (north, west, east respectively) and destroy it.
-Watch the bosses health to avoid getting killed by the pylon's destruction.
-After your pylon is destroyed, go to the group and finish the fight as a dps.

-> Make sure you press the special action once to enable the flux capacitor and link to pylons.
+Use the Special Action Key to link to one of the 3 pylons.
+Use Sand Swell to catch the orbs clockwise and bring them back to the pylon.
+You can leave your pylon for only a few seconds before Qudim reclaims your pylon.
+At 40%, 30% and 20% Qadim rushes to a pylon (north, west, east respectively) and destroy it.
+Watch boss health to avoid getting killed by this attack.
+After your pylon is destroyed, join the group and finish the fight as a dps.